 With the appropriate safety precautions, you will have a fantastic bird and may never roast a turkey again.
 My crowd of about 15 people cleaned an 18lb turkey down to the bone.
 The only drawback to this is a lack of leftovers.

 You do need to plan a bit in advance and get your turkey several days before hand so you have time to defrost, brine and dry your turkey before you fry.
 Some people like to inject seasoning and flavor but I went for a brine.
 Butcher shops and store like Whole Foods will defrost the turkey for you if you give them advance notice.
-I went all out and got a Diestel Farms Organic heritage bird, and it was fantastic, but I know Trader Joes and Costco had kosher birds before Thanksgiving in which case you can skip the brining.
+I went all out and got a Diestel Farms Organic heritage bird, and it was fantastic, but I know Trader Joes and Costco had kosher birds before Thanksgiving, which allow you to skip the brining.
 I used the Cooks illustrated basic brine recipe (this is a downloadable pdf, get it – it is essential for any meat eater) , I used brown sugar instead of white sugar and then threw in a handful of black peppercorns and 2 C of bourbon for a little extra flavor.

 After brining – place your turkey on a rack in your fridge and air dry for 8-12 hours.
 This will ensure your turkey is dry and minimize oil splatter and will make for extra crisp skin.